What is a Grant of Probate?

-Grant of Probate and Grant of Letters of Administration are both also known as a Grant of Representation, and the term used for anyone named in the Grant to manage an estate is called a Personal Representative.
-This is the case whether or not the deceased left a Will.
+Grant of Probate and Grant of Letters of Administration are both also known as a Grant of Representation.
+The umbrella term used for anyone named in the Grant to manage an Estate is 'Personal Representative' regardless of whether or not the deceased left a Will.

-A Personal Representative will sometimes be required to obtain a Grant of Representation for an estate if:
+A Personal Representative will sometimes be required to obtain a Grant of Representation for an Estate if:

 - It is worth more than £5,000